wp-plugins/functionscapacitor/readme.txt

 One shortcode tag can request several functions, input [fct function_name1="arguments" function_name2="arguments"].

+= Method with a widget =

+Add a functionsCapacitor widget, select a function, input functions parameters like "parameter1=value&parameter2=value" (without quotes).

 = Method by custom fields =

-Set a custom field name with function name and put function arguments into custom field value.
+Set a custom field name with function name and put function arguments into custom field value like "parameter1=value&parameter2=value" (without quotes).

 Result is always inserted at end.
 Plugin has priority 5.
 Most plugins use priority 10.